broadinstitute/wfl/docs/md/workflow-options.md

 }
 ```

-You may optionally add arbitrary JSON objects as `workflow_options` either for individual
+You may optionally add arbitrary JSON objects as `options` either for individual
 workflows, for the entire workload, or both:

 ```json